“You see, I was born in the slums, that was before the ghetto. The ghetto was kind of refined; the slums was right there on the ground.” - Della Reese

 I got a call through the phone one afternoon during me and Princess’s transition period from music to missions.
 It was from a woman named Rebecca - she told me she was connected to my family somehow, I wasn’t really paying attention - but anyway she suggested me and Princess come to her community, in Brooklyn, New York, after seeing reports of us across the pop culture media finally noticing our community work and love for charity.
 I told her, “Sure, why not!”

-I didn’t see Princess until I got to the studio since she stayed with a family overnight for certain spiritual reasons.
+I didn’t see Princess until I got to the studio since she stayed with a family overnight for certain 'spiritual reasons'.
+I'm not really sure what it was.
 Either way, they drove her to the studio early that morning where she’d be practicing her vocals.
 She was testing out a new style of rasp resonance, where she’d purposely let her voice sound very rasp and crisp as she sang softer, in more of a whispering tone.
 I arrived with my backpack and everything, getting ready to tell Princess the news.

 “Sup Princess, I got news,” I reported.